eclipse-zenoh/zenoh-dissector/README.md

 ### Preferences

-One can change the setting either via Edit > Preferences > Protocols > Zenoh or by a mouse right click > Protocol Preferneces > ZenohProtocols on any packet of zenoh protocol.
+Zenoh dissector's settings can be changed via the menu bar through `Edit > Preferences > Protocols > Zenoh` or by right clicking a Zenoh packet and selecting `Protocol Preferences > ZenohProtocol`.

-We currently support
+Currently supported settings are as follows:

-- TCP/UDP port selection.
+1. TCP/UDP port selection.
-- (Experimental) Message decompression.
+2. (Experimental) Message decompression.

-> [!WARNING]
+> [!WARNING] Zenoh dissector does not support packet captures that mix compressed and uncompressed
+> messages.
+Message decompression should be enabled if and only if all Zenoh messages are
-> If you saw a message like "Failed to decode possibly due to the experimental compression preference.", those messages might not be compressed, please disable the compression preference to properly decode them.
+> compressed.
+If you see a message that reads "Failed to decode possibly due to the experimental

-- (Experimental) Heuristic dissector (To enable it: Analyze > Enabled Protocols > zenoh_tcp_heur & zenoh_udp_heur).
-When enabled, zenoh-dissector will attempt to decode all TCP and UDP packets as Zenoh messages.
-Note that this might be performance-intensive and could theoretically lead to decoding non-Zenoh messages.
+> compression preference", this might indicate that some Zenoh messages are not compressed, while
+> the dissector is configured to decode them as compressed messages (or vice versa).

+3. (Experimental) Heuristic dissector.
+This setting is not present in `Edit > Preferences > Protocols > Zenoh` but instead in `Analyze > Enabled Protocols`.
+Under `Zenoh`, the two heuristic dissectors `zenoh_tcp_heur` (Zenoh over TCP) and `zenoh_udp_heur` (Zenoh over UDP) can be enabled by switching their respective checkboxes.
+When enabled, Zenoh dissector will attempt to decode all TCP and UDP packets as Zenoh messages.
+Note that this might be performance-intensive and could theoretically even lead to decoding non-Zenoh messages.
+For these reasons, the heuristic dissector is disabled by default.

 ## License